What is it?

 The apprenticeship levy is a pure payroll tax and, like national insurance, operates effectively as an income tax.
 Income taxes weaken incentives to engage in productive economic activity.
 In some cases and for some people, it makes the difference between an activity being worthwhile or not.
 This means that some jobs and promotions are not sought by workers, and some are not created by employers because some investments are not made in the first place.
 This leads to lower employment, lower incomes and lower productivity.
 The difference between taxes on consumption and taxes on income is that income taxes also hit investment, which makes them disproportionately damaging to the economy.
 More directly, it reduces the amount of money workers and investors have to spend on what they value for themselves and their families.

 While the levy is not a wholly new and separate parallel system of income tax, it does effectively constitute a new set of rules, rates and thresholds added onto the national insurance system.
 This further bloats the tax code which leads to inflated numbers of planning and avoidance agents and compliance officials to monitor and understand the system on behalf of taxpayers and HMRC.
-Almost two thirds of affected companies plan to rebrand existing training schemes to avoid the levy, according to CBI research.
+Two-fifths of firms have increased the number of apprenticeships, although half have not increased the overall investment in training since its introduction.
 Economically, the levy operates as another income tax on workers because labour markets reflect the charge by adjusting wages.
 In the short term, however, before they can be passed through to wages, changes operate as a business tax on employers.
 This means that some tax (and wages) is hidden from employees, making it harder for employees to understand what their full compensation and tax liabilities are.

 What should be done?